redis/redis-doc/commands/cluster delslots.md

 This command asks a Redis Cluster node to set the hash slots specified as arguments as *not associated* in the node receiving the command.
-A node associated, or
+A not associated, or
 *unbound* hash slot, means that the node has no idea who is the master currently serving the hash slot.
 Moreover hash slots which are not associated will be associated as soon as we receive an heartbeat packet from some node claiming to